 The University Center for Human Values at Princeton University invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships for the academic year 2022-23.
 Fellows devote an academic year in residence at Princeton to research and writing about topics involving human values in public and private life.
 This full-time visiting program is open to scholars in all disciplines provided their research plans qualify.
 In recent years fellows have been drawn from fields including philosophy, political theory, literature, history, classics, economics, and law, but this list is not meant to be exhaustive.

-Fellows are expected to reside in or around Princeton and to be active contributors to the intellectual life of the Center.
+Fellows are expected to reside in or around Princeton, or demonstrate to the program’s satisfaction the ability to be on campus on a daily basis and on short notice in order to fulfill responsibilities relating to in-person participation.
+Fellows are expected to be active contributors to the intellectual life of the Center.
 This includes participating in a weekly seminar attended by fellows and Center faculty to discuss work in progress and in various other seminars, colloquia and lectures sponsored by the Center.
 Fellows enjoy access to Firestone Library and to a wide range of activities throughout the University.

 Candidates must have a doctorate or equivalent professional degree and a strong record of research publications appropriate to their career stage.
 Typically Fellows hold faculty positions at other universities or colleges; in exceptional cases we consider applications from independent scholars when there is a high level of scholarly achievement.
 This is not a postdoctoral fellowship program and we do not generally consider candidates who will have held the Ph.D. for less than two years at the time of appointment.